 Los Angeles Police Chief Charlie Beck has recommended that prosecutors file criminal charges against an officer who shot and killed an unarmed homeless man in Venice last spring.

 KPCC confirmed Beck's recommendation with LAPD media relations officers Ricardo Hernandez and Tony Im on Monday.
 Beck is scheduled to speak about the recommendation at Tuesday's police commission hearing.

-The May 2015 shooting involved 29-year-old Brandon Glenn.
+The May 2015 shooting involved 29-year-old Brendon Glenn.
 Glenn was black, as is the officer who shot him, Clifford Proctor.
 The incident was caught by a surveillance camera.

 The news comes on the heels of KPCC's in-depth investigation into police shootings in L.A.
 County, which found one in four people shot were unarmed and that prosecutors had not filed criminal charges against an officer in an on-duty shooting in 15 years.